FarronF/limerick-council-meetings/meetings/2018/10/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th September 2018.md

 Cllr.
 Collins stated that he was unhappy with the response and requested that a meeting be

-arranged with Irish Water regarding the water quality at O’Connor Park, Ardagh.--- 12
+arranged with Irish Water regarding the water quality at O’Connor Park, Ardagh.
+---
+12

 15. Correspondence